Body Contouring after Weight Loss

-Body contouring surgery also involve the use of liposuction to treat remaining pockets of unwanted fat.
+Body contouring surgery also involves the use of liposuction to treat remaining pockets of unwanted fat.
 To perform this surgery, incisions are made to remove the unwanted skin and adjacent fat.
 Because this surgery is highly customized to the individual patient, the exact procedure will vary depending on the amount and location of skin and fatty tissue to be removed.
 Multiple areas may be lifted and tightened at one operation, reducing the cost and recovery of multiple separate procedures.
 Liposuction or tummy tuck can be combined with a breast lift, male breast reduction, or even a complete lower body lift for a more comprehensive body makeover.
-Please contact Dr. Douglas L. Gervais and Dr. Richard H. Tholen at their Minneapolis / St. Paul, Minnesota area office for a complimentary consultation to ask your body contouring questions and learn more about how specific procedures can help you achieve a body that looks as good as you feel.
+Please contact Dr. Richard H. Tholen and Dr. Douglas L. Gervais at their Minneapolis / St. Paul, Minnesota area office for a complimentary consultation to ask your body contouring questions and learn more about how specific procedures can help you achieve a body that looks as good as you feel.

 Recovery and Results

 The amount of recovery time necessary for the patient to fully heal after body contouring surgery depends on the extent of treatment that he or she undergoes.
 A patient who only needs skin removed from the flanks, for example, may recover more rapidly than a patient who has excess tissue removed from several areas, or has deeper tissue tightening.
 Depending on the number of surgical sites, as well as the amount of tissue removed, some patients may return to work as soon as a few days or week after surgery; others may take several weeks to return to full activity.
+Scars mature and fade over 6-12 months, and “final” outcome is not completely visible until that same time period has elapsed.
 The results are worthwhile, however—most patients are thrilled with their new bodies.

 Cost of Body Contouring After Weight Loss